Skip to main content

 Any unused Work Study funds revert back to the University.
 Funds also cannot be carried over from an academic year to the next term.
 USE IT OR LOSE IT!

 Once you have registered for classes, you are eligible to log on to our online job search program, QUEST, and look for jobs.
 Once you are in the system, you will complete a profile and indicate the type of jobs you are interested in.
 From that point, you will receive e-mail alerts each time a new job is posted.
 This site is limited to UWSP students and only Work Study eligible students can view Work Study positions.
-Or, you can visit the Student Involvement and Employment Office and we can help you out.
+Or, you can visit the Campus Activities and Student Engagement Office and we can help you out.

 Since it’s called ‘Work Study’, that means I get paid to study, right?